VPIGOR/ShadyProject/README.md

 - Implement proper error handling
 - Keep test data separate from test logic
 - Use Page Object Model for UI tests
+- **Never hardcode credentials** - use environment variables
+- Store sensitive data in `.env` file (not committed to git)
+- Use `.env.example` as a template for required environment variables
 - Add appropriate assertions
 - Include both positive and negative test scenarios